This 5-ingredient, easy, real food onion dip recipe is so good, it will make you wonder why you ever bought the packaged mix!

 - Heat oil in a large skillet over medium heat.
 Add onions, garlic, salt and pepper, and cook 8-10 minutes, stirring occasionally, until the onions are soft and starting to brown.
 Turn off heat, but leave pan on the burner.

 - Add the cream cheese and sour cream to onion mixture and stir until cheese is melted and ingredients are combined.
+Note: you can add more sour cream if it seems too thick, or a teaspoon or so of milk.

 - Scrape into a serving bowl, cover and refrigerate at least 30 minutes to 1 hour before serving.